openstack/ansible-hardening/doc/source/faq.rst

 No -- it works on almost any Linux host!

-The openstack-ansible-security role first began as a component of the OpenStack-Ansible project and it was designed to deploy into an existing OpenStack environment without causing disruptions.
+The ansible-hardening role first began as a component of the OpenStack-Ansible project and it was designed to deploy into an existing OpenStack environment without causing disruptions.
 However, the role now works well in OpenStack and non-OpenStack environments.